Skip to main content

 1. Select the conflict in the list.
 The form shows detailed information about the conflict.

 2. If necessary, compare the changes on the tab Compare: [object type].
-Here, you can view what the differences are between the branch and the origin.
-If the origin has been changed since creating the branch, you can compare all three versions.
+Here, you can view what the differences are between the source branch and the target branch.
+If the target branch has been changed since creating the source branch, you can compare all three versions.

 3. In the form, select a Resolution for the conflict.
-You can choose whether to merge the changes from the branch or the origin.
+You can choose whether to merge the changes from the source branch or the target branch.

-1. For conflicts of the type "Inserted in origin and branch", you can choose not only what to do with the conflict actions but also with the dependent actions.
+1. For conflicts of the type "Inserted in source branch and target branch", you can choose not only what to do with the conflict actions but also with the dependent actions.

 ResolutionDescription